liliththecatpire/cfg/README.md

 3. use your apple id email + the app password as the global login credentials for the dav resource
 4. add your individual calendars using the caldav links from before

-having kde connect is cool for this for quick clipboard transfering or **have the credentials prepared in bitwarden**

 ### icloud drive sync

 [iclouded :3](https://github.com/i1vy/iclouded)